WARNING / DANGER

 Eucalyptus

-The flammability of essential oils can be determined using the Material Safety Data Sheet (SDS or SDS).
-This can always be found in your account or at the bottom of every page.
+The flammability of essential oils can be determined from the safety data sheet (SDS).
+This is always available in your account or at the bottom of every page.

 Processing

 Exposure to certain essential oils can cause contact dermatitis.
-Essential oils can be aggressive to rubbers and plastics, so care should be taken when choosing the right processing equipment.
-Glass syringes are often used, but have a coarser volumetric scale.
+Essential oils can be aggressive to rubbers and plastics, so care must be taken when choosing the right processing equipment.
+Glass syringes are often used, but these have coarser volumetric graduations.

-Chemical syringes are ideal because they are resistant to essential oils, long enough to go into deep vessels and have fine graduations, which facilitate quality control.
-Unlike traditional pipettes, which are difficult to handle viscous liquids, the chemistry syringe has a seal and plunger that slide into the pipette and wipe the essential oil off the pipette wall.
+Chemical syringes are ideal because they are resistant to essential oils, long enough to reach deep containers, and have fine graduations, which facilitate quality control.
+Unlike traditional pipettes, which struggle with viscous liquids, the chemical syringe has a seal and a plunger that slide inside the pipette and wipe the essential oil off the pipette wall.

 Contact with undiluted essential oils on the skin should be avoided.
-Appropriate gloves should be used unless an alternative method is available to avoid touching the oils/bottles at all - such as a filling machine.
+Suitable gloves must be used unless an alternative method is available to prevent the oils/bottles from being touched at all—such as a filling machine.

-Many of our essential oils are widely used as AROMA flavoring agents in foods, beverages and confectionery.
-Strict standards for good manufacturing practices (GMP) and aroma substances apply to the use of essential oils in this way.
-This does not mean that our products can be consumed directly.
+Many of our essential oils are widely used as AROMA flavorings in food, beverages, and confectionery.
+Strict standards for good manufacturing practices (GMP) and flavorings apply to the use of essential oils in this way.
+This does not mean that our products are ready for direct consumption.

-Some oils can be toxic to some pets, especially cats.
+Some oils can be toxic to certain pets, especially cats.

-The internal use of essential oils can even pose serious dangers to pregnant women, as some in doses as low as 0.5-10 ml can be abortifacient and should not be used during pregnancy at all.
+Internal use of essential oils can even pose serious risks for pregnant women, as some can be abortifacient in doses as low as 0.5-10 ml, and therefore should never be used during pregnancy.

-If you are not a professional user, you should never take essential oils orally or use them pure on the skin.
+If you are not a professional user, you should never take essential oils orally or apply them undiluted to the skin.

-Our oils are produced in a factory that also processes nuts.
-So beware of a nut allergy!
+Our oils are produced in a factory where nuts are also processed.
+So be careful if you have a nut allergy!

 Flammability

-Certain essential oils are classified as Flammable (Class 3) under the Chemical Labeling and Packaging Regulations.
-To this end, they must bear certain identification marks.
-Never use highly flammable essential oils near an open flame or other sources of heat and ignition.
+Certain essential oils are classified as flammable (class 3) under the Chemical Labelling and Packaging Regulations.
+They must therefore be marked with specific identification symbols.
+Never use highly flammable essential oils near open flames or other sources of heat and ignition.

 Pesticide residues

 There is often concern about possible pesticide residues in essential oils, especially when used for cosmetic purposes.
-We sell almost only Organic essential oils that are 100% certain that they have been analyzed in a laboratory that they are free of any pesticides.
+We sell almost exclusively organic essential oils that have been 100% laboratory tested to be free of any pesticides.

-With regard to pesticide residues in, for example, food essential oils such as mint or orange oil, the appropriate criterion is not only whether the material is organically produced, but whether it meets government standards based on an actual analysis of the pesticide content.
-This can be checked for each essential oil in the so-called certificate of analysis (COA).
-In this way, there is much stricter control to prevent pesticides from entering the food chain above the agreed limit values.
+Regarding pesticide residues in, for example, essential oils for food use, such as mint or orange oil, the correct criterion is not only whether the material is organically produced, but whether it meets government standards based on an actual analysis of pesticide content.
+This can be checked for every essential oil in the so-called certificate of analysis (COA).
+This way, much stricter control is exercised to prevent pesticides from exceeding agreed limits in the food chain.

 Toxicology

 Some essential oils can even be fatal if ingested.
-The following table lists some examples.
-The table lists the LD50 (or median) lethal dose for common essential oils; this is the dose needed to kill half of the animal population tested.
-LD50 is intended as a guideline only, and reported values may vary widely due to differences in species tested and test conditions.
+The following table shows some examples.
+The table provides the LD50 (or median) lethal dose for common essential oils; this is the dose required to kill half of the tested animal population.
+LD50 is intended only as a guideline, and reported values can vary widely due to differences in tested species and test conditions.

 |